svcTheDev/easyBudget/README.md

 - Sidebar

 ### 01/12/2022
-8 - Fix bug with edit fields, but I had to delete the option to edit dates
+8 - create edit fields option and fix bug with edit fields, but I had to delete the option to edit dates ✅

+--- Pending issues
+- Fix bug when adding a new entry, returns a delete item ✅
+- Clones rows by clicking the clone icon ✅

 ### 02/12/2022
+9 - Drag rows ❌

+### 03/12/2022
+9 - Drag rows ✅
+- Add the rest of the arrays to clone rows ✅

+### 04/12/2022
+- Some sorts are not working in some months ✅
+- When editing a price is not being automatically updated on the totals
+- Local storage not working (check local storage and totals on all functions)

 - Diseño del home (Big chart, brieflty summary of incomes, expenses, mandatory expenses and voluntary expenses, goal chart)